Pre-trained Large Language Models Learn Hidden Markov Models In-context: Additional Synthetic Experiment Results

 \section{Additional Synthetic Experiment Results}

 This section presents additional results from synthetic experiments.
-All methods are evaluated using the average performance over 4,096 sequences, with the exception of LSTM, which is evaluated on 16 sequences due to its high computational cost.
-Consequently, the LSTM results exhibit higher variance.
-Nonetheless, in metrics such as Hellinger distance—which account for the full output distribution rather than relying solely on the argmax for accuracy—LSTM underperforms compared to the LLM most of the time.
+All methods are evaluated using the average performance over 4,096 sequences, with the exception of LSTM and Transformer, which are evaluated on 16 sequences due to their high computational cost.
+Consequently, the LSTM and Transformer results exhibit higher variance.
+Nonetheless, in metrics such as Hellinger distance—which account for the full output distribution rather than relying solely on the argmax for accuracy—LSTM and Transformer underperforms compared to the LLM most of the time.